 Fixed interval reinforcement

 Whereas “ratio” refers to the amount of responses, “interval” refers to the timing of the response.
 Subjects receive reinforcement after a certain amount of time has passed.
-If you get a paycheck on the 15th and 30th of every month, you are subject to fixed interval reinforcement.
-It doesn’t matter how many times you perform a behavior.
+You experience fixed interval reinforcement when you receive a paycheck on the 15th and 30th of every month, regardless of how often you perform a behavior.

 The response rate is typically slower in situations with fixed interval reinforcement.
-Subjects know that they will receive a reward no matter how often they perform a behavior.
-Often, people in jobs with steady and consistent paychecks are less likely to push hard and sell more product because they know they will get the same paycheck no matter how many items they sell.
+Subjects know they will receive a reward no matter how often they behave.
+People in jobs with steady and consistent paychecks are often less likely to push hard and sell more products because they know they will get the same paycheck no matter how many items they sell.
 Other factors, like bonuses or verbal reprimands, may impact their motivation, but those extra factors don’t exist in pure fixed interval reinforcement.

 Variable ratio reinforcement

-When we talk about reinforcement schedules, “variable” refers to something that varies after a reinforcement is given.
+When discussing reinforcement schedules, “variable” refers to something that varies after a reinforcement is given.

-This type of schedule isn’t always used because it can be confusing – in many cases, the subject does not know how many smoothies they have to purchase before they get their free one.
+This type of schedule isn’t always used because it can be confusing - in many cases, the subject does not know how many smoothies they must purchase before getting their free one.

 However, response rates are high for this type of schedule.
 The reinforcement is dependent on the subject’s behavior.
-By performing one more behavior, they know they are one step closer to their reward.
+They know they are one step closer to their reward by performing one more behavior.
 If they don’t get the reinforcement, they can perform one more behavior and again become one step closer to getting the reinforcement.

 Think of slot machines.
-You never know how many times you will need to pull the level before you win the jackpot.
-But you know that with every pull, you are one step closer to winning.
-At some point, if you just keep pulling over and over, you will win the jackpot and receive a big reinforcement.
+You never know how often you must pull the level before winning the jackpot.
+But you know you are one step closer to winning with every pull.
+At some point, if you just keep pulling, you will win the jackpot and receive a big reinforcement.

 Variable interval reinforcement